ajv-validator/ajv/README.md

 All custom keywords but macro keywords can create custom error messages.

-Validating and compiled keywords should define errors by assigning them to `.errors` property of validation function.
+Validating and compiled keywords should define errors by assigning them to `.errors` property of the validation function.

 Inline custom keyword should increase error counter `errors` and add error to `vErrors` array (it can be null).
 See [example range keyword](https://github.com/epoberezkin/ajv/blob/master/spec/custom_rules/range_with_errors.jst).

-When inline keyword performes validation Ajv checks whether it created errors by comparing errors count before and after validation.
-To skip this check add option `errors` to keyword definition:
+When inline keyword performs validation Ajv checks whether it created errors by comparing errors count before and after validation.
+To skip this check add option `errors` (can be `true` or `false`) to keyword definition:

 ```
 ajv.addKeyword('range', {